Commercial Solar PV

 Commercial premises, with high power consumption during business hours, are ideal sites for 20-100kW solar power systems.
 While solar power is cheaper than retail power for many businesses, high up-front costs, and ongoing finance liability remain an obstacle to adoption.

-Blue Mountains Renewable Energy Co-op plans to address this problem through community ownership.
+Blue Mountains Renewable Energy Co-operative plans to address this problem through community ownership.
 The co-operative will purchase and own viable solar systems on commercial premises and sell the power to the occupants.
 After a suitable contract period (approximately 7 years), transfer of ownership to the landlord is anticipated.
 This scheme is expected to generate ongoing costs savings for the tenant as well as medium term financial returns to the co-operative.
 By reducing the amount of dirty coal power our local businesses are dependent on, it will also deliver environmental benefits.

 How commercial PV can save businesses money